atepoorthuis/02526-idv-2020/src/routes/weeks/week3/week3.md

 </g>
 ```

-To do that, we will first start organizing the key 'ingredients' and store them in [JavaScript variables](https://eloquentjavascript.net/02_program_structure.html#h_lnOC+GBEtu) so we can more easily use and re-use them.
+To do that, we will start organizing the key 'ingredients' and store them in [JavaScript variables](https://eloquentjavascript.net/02_program_structure.html#h_lnOC+GBEtu) so we can more easily use and re-use them.
 The most important to note about creating variables in JS is that they are created by using the `let` keyword, followed by the variable name, then an equal `=` sign, and finally the value you'd like to assign or bind to that variable name.

 ```js
 let variableName = 'value'
 ```

-To apply this to the task add hand, add the following to your `index.js` file.
+To apply this to the task at hand, add the following to your `index.js` file.

 ```js
 // label variables